From the CEO’s Desk: What do the re:Invent 2017 releases mean to your DevOps?

 GuardDuty

-A machine learning tool, which will analyze all the data, trends, patterns, anomalies, logs from AWS components, EC2 instances, and your virtual private cloud, domain, DNS logs, event logs to inform you if your AWS account is in danger from malicious attacks or unauthorized accesses.
-Not only that, but it will also inform you recommended corrective actions which you can take based on the threats, which are categorized into three levels (low, medium, and high).
-It also provides you an option to customize by adding threats and trusted IPs list.
+A machine learning tool that will analyze all the data, trends, patterns, anomalies, and logs from AWS components, EC2 instances, and your virtual private cloud, domain, DNS logs, and event logs to inform you if your AWS account is in danger from malicious attacks or unauthorized accesses.
+Not only that, but it will also inform you of recommended corrective actions which you can take based on the threats, which are categorized into three levels (low, medium, and high).
+It also provides you an option to customize by adding threats and a trusted IPs list.
 You can feed the GuardDuty findings to different event management and workflow systems.

 EKS and Fargate

-Most of us run Kubernetes clusters on AWS and we all know the efforts we have to put in to install and configure master and workers, their communication, load balancing, upgrades and not to mention the compulsion to have a particular number of masters for high availability and to protect ourselves from single point failure.
+Most of us run Kubernetes clusters on AWS, and we all know the efforts we have to put in to install and configure masters and workers, their communication, load balancing, and upgrades, not to mention the compulsion to have a particular number of masters for high availability and to protect ourselves from single point failure.
 Well, Amazon has planned to extricate us from all these efforts with EKS.
 Amazon Elastic Container Service for Kubernetes (EKS) is a fully managed service that will allow the use of Kubernetes on the AWS.
-In short, you can migrate all your K8s application with zero code change to AWS.
-Also, EKS will take care of monitoring, detecting and replacing unhealthy masters, upgrading and patching them.
+In short, you can migrate all your K8s applications with zero code change to AWS.
+Also, EKS will take care of monitoring, detecting, and replacing unhealthy masters, upgrading and patching them.

 Cloud9

-If you are a developer and are looking for an Integrated Development Environment (IDE) which will allow collaborative editing, and which can be integrated with AWS ecosystem then AWS has the exact thing for you.
+If you are a developer and are looking for an Integrated Development Environment (IDE) which will allow collaborative editing and can be integrated with the AWS ecosystem, then AWS has the exact thing for you.
 It is called Cloud9.
-Cloud9 was actually a different entity which AWS acquired in July 2016.
-In addition to write, run, and debug Cloud9, being a cloud-based IDE, will allow you to share your development environment with your peers, and you can track the progress in real-time.
-This will allow you and teams related to better coordinate and optimize the interdependent processes for better time and resource utilization and improve performance and productivity.
+Cloud9 was actually a different entity that AWS acquired in July 2016.
+In addition to writing, running, and debugging Cloud9, being a cloud-based IDE, will allow you to share your development environment with your peers, and you can track the progress in real-time.
+This will allow you and teams related to better coordinate and optimize the interdependent processes for a better time and resource utilization and improve performance and productivity.
 Its integration capabilities with other AWS ecosystem components, especially AWS CodeStar, allow you to set up an end-to-end continuous delivery toolchain for your application.
 If you are using an EC2 instance, then there is more good news for you.
-It will be free for EC2 users, you just need to pay for the compute and storage resources.
+It will be free for EC2 users; you just need to pay for the compute and storage resources.
 It will be interesting to see how it stands against Microsoft’s Visual Studio, which can be integrated with third-party services.

 Systems Manager

-• Insights gathering, which allows you to integrate all your existing AWS dashboards and insight indicators along with their inherent warnings and information at one place
+• Insights gathering, which allows you to integrate all your existing AWS dashboards and insight indicators along with their inherent warnings and information in one place

 • Acting on the insights

 It is impossible to talk about the five-day event, all the happenings, the announcements, and releases in a blog.
-The above-mentioned services were the ones, which I think will certainly benefit DevOps and automation aficionados to leverage AWS ecosystem in a much more productive way than before - architecting container infrastructure, securing the infrastructure, enhancing storage and at the same time help your operations guys to monitor and manage the environment.
+The above-mentioned services are the ones that I think will certainly benefit DevOps and automation aficionados to leverage the AWS ecosystem in a much more productive way than before - architecting container infrastructure, securing the infrastructure, enhancing storage, and at the same time, helping your operations guys to monitor and manage the environment.